actionhero/www.actionherojs.com/tutorials/upgrade-path.md

 ## Overview

-Upgrading big ActionHero projects to a new major might require some effort.
-Every ActionHero version has it's own specific project files which you generate using `actionhero generate` command.
+Upgrading big Actionhero projects to a new major might require some effort.
+Every Actionhero version has it's own specific project files which you generate using `Actionhero generate` command.

-One of the ways to upgrade your project is to generate a new project using the latest ActionHero framework (`npm install actionhero && npx actionhero generate`).
+One of the ways to upgrade your project is to generate a new project using the latest Actionhero framework (`npm install Actionhero && npx Actionhero generate`).
 Using that as your starting point you can then carefully copy all your `configs`, `initializers`, `servers`, `tasks`, `actions`, and other custom code from your old project, making sure that you are at the same working state as before.
-It's a good practice to make tests for your actions (or any other component) before you plan to upgrade your ActionHero project.
+It's a good practice to make tests for your actions (or any other component) before you plan to upgrade your Actionhero project.

 With good [test coverage](tutorial-testing.html) you can make sure that you have successfully upgraded your project.

-ActionHero follows [semantic versioning](http://semver.org/).
+Actionhero follows [semantic versioning](http://semver.org/).
 This means that a minor change is a right-most number.
 A new feature added is the middle number, and a breaking change is the left number.
 You should expect something in your application to need to be changed if you upgrade a major version.

 ## Upgrading from v20 to v21